ewanc26/pds-backup/README.md

 # PDS Backup Script

 ## Overview
-This Bash script is designed to automate the backup process of the [PDS (Personal Data Server)](https://github.com/bluesky-social/pds) service files to a remote machine using `rsync`.
+This Bash script is designed to automate the backup process of [PDS (Personal Data Server)](https://github.com/bluesky-social/pds) files to a remote machine using `rsync`.
 The script stops the PDS service, creates a backup with a timestamp, and restarts the service upon completion.

 ***This script is not affiliated with Bluesky PBLLC.***